jsorkin24/calendar-web-app/readme.md

 # Calendar Web App
- <p align="center">:computer: This calendar web app is a basic cross-platform desktop app that shows you what you can do using <a href="https://mattlewis92.github.io/angular-bootstrap-calendar/#!?example=kitchen-sink">Angular Bootstrap Calendar</a>. </p>
+This calendar web app is a basic cross-platform desktop app that shows you what you can do using <a href="https://mattlewis92.github.io/angular-bootstrap-calendar/#!?example=kitchen-sink">Angular Bootstrap Calendar</a>.

 ## Table of contents